SHOPPING CART

 Top tomato tips:

-• Invest in your roots: Do the ground work before planting, blend in bags of Tui Super Sheep Pellets, Tui Tomato Mix and Tui Tomato Food.
+• Invest in your roots: Do the ground work before planting, blend in bags of Tui Super Sheep Pellets, Tui Tomato Mix, Tui Tomato Food and Tui Tomato Liquid Superfood.
 This will ensure your plants get off to the best possible start!

 • Water: Well every second or third day, rather than a little very day.